Murder of Krista Harrison: Investigation

 Nutmeg or orange-colored polyester fibers were found on Harrison’s body and the towel near the scene.
-After they were examined under a microscope, investigators concluded that they were of trilobal shape and were likely from some type of carpet.
-Similar fibers were found on the body of Tina Harmon, a 12-year-old girl who was raped and murdered eight months earlier.
+After examining them under a microscope, investigators concluded that they were likely from some type of carpet.
+Similar fibers had been found on the body of Tina Harmon, a 12-year-old girl who was raped and murdered eight months earlier.
 A man had already been convicted on circumstantial evidence in her death and was incarcerated when Harrison was abducted.
 Authorities then began to consider that both girls were victims of the same person, as they were both sexually violated, strangled, and killed in the same county.
-The two also had the same sort of fibers on their remains, further linking the crimes.
+The similar fibers on their remains further linked the crimes.

-The bag found wrapped around the lower half of Harrison's body was unique, as it had distinct folding patterns and thickness that occurred during the manufacturing process.
-The bag was traced to a factory in Pioneer, Ohio.
+The bag found wrapped around the lower half of Harrison's body was unique and was traced to a factory in Pioneer, Ohio.
 Such bags were used for packaging a type of car seat, which was black in color.
-These seats, sold through Sears, were only available for a brief amount of time through mailing.
+These seats, sold through Sears, were only available briefly through mailing.
 The box containing Harrison's blood belonged to the same type of car seat.
-Sales records of the seats were subsequently examined from the store, to search for any Ohio resident who might have purchased the seats.
-Twenty-three people in northern Ohio had purchased this type of car seat, but none owned a van that matched the one used during the abduction.
+Examination of sales records showed that 23 people in northern Ohio had purchased this type of car seat, but none owned a van that matched the one used during the abduction.